Henrik-Nordlund/IT-Infrastructure-Projects/Lab 1 – Microsoft Entra ID Corporate Identity Structure/README.md

 **Result:** Passed

 ## Lessons Learned
-Automation with PowerShell can considerably ease allocation of attributes and other things when there are many users.
+Automation with PowerShell can considerably ease allocation of attributes to user among other tasks when there are many users.
-...

 ## References